Calpers, others sue Pfizer as 'opt outs' to class action

 By Nate Raymond

-NEW YORK, Nov 16 A dozen large investors have sued Pfizer Inc for securities fraud, distancing themselves from a long-running shareholder class action over allegations the company misled them about the safety of the pain relievers Celebrex and Bextra.
+NEW YORK A dozen large investors have sued Pfizer Inc (PFE.N) for securities fraud, distancing themselves from a long-running shareholder class action over allegations the company misled them about the safety of the pain relievers Celebrex and Bextra.

 The plaintiffs in the new case, filed late Thursday in U.S. District Court in Manhattan, include the California Public Employees' Retirement System (Calpers), the biggest U.S. public pension fund, the California State Teachers' Retirement System (Calstrs), and several mutual funds.